quantum-engineering-polito/CourseNotes/content/How to collaborate.md

 ---
 # Read this before editing the files

+****
+> [!important]
-**IMPORTANT**: the chapters folder must have the same name as the chapter notes and can have a leading number followed by an underscore to specify the ordering.
+> The chapter folders must have the same name as the chapter notes and can have a leading number followed by an underscore to specify the ordering.
 See the example below or check how the pre-existing file are structured.

 ```
 Subject (e.g. Cybersecurity)/